r-/robert/README.md

-# R.O.B.E.R.T
+# R.O.B.E.R.T PRIME 🦾🤖
-**Robotic Overlord Bent on Enslaving and Ruling Technology**
+**Robotic Overlord Bent on Enslaving and Ruling Technology (Prime)**
 *You can call me Robby.*

 ---

 ## Overview
-R.O.B.E.R.T is a robotics project designed to showcase the integration of **Raspberry Pi** with **LEGO components** and **AI-powered image recognition**, controlled through a web dashboard.
+R.O.B.E.R.T is a robotics project designed to showcase the integration of **Raspberry Pi** with **LEGO components** and **AI-powered image recognition & speech**, all through a controlled web dashboard.
 This system explores the synergy between hardware and software in an engaging and educational way.

-For a user interface to monitor and control R.O.B.E.R.T, check out the [R.O.B.E.R.T Control Dashboard project](https://github.com/r-/robert-control).
+Prime version includes the dashbord in the same project as the API.

 ---